[DSP] W02 - Vector Spaces

 - subspaces can be applied to signal approximation and compression

-- take projection of the vector in on
+- take projection of the vector x in V on S

 - due to the adaptation of vector space paradigm for signal processing